 Types of Hearing Protection

-When it comes to protecting your hearing, there are a lot of products on the market in many different styles.
-Some of these options are more comfortable than others, while some have features, like reusability, that might appeal to eco-conscious shoppers.
+When it comes to protecting workers’ hearing, there’s a variety of products on the market in different styles.
+Some of these options are more comfortable than others, while some have features, like reusability, that might appeal to eco-conscious consumers.
 The following are some of the most common types of hearing protection.

-If you’ve ever seen someone working with brightly colored dots inside their ears, they were using earplugs.
+The brightly colored dots worn inside workers’ ears are called earplugs.
 These hearing protection products block the noise by closing off the ear canal completely, significantly reducing the decibel levels experienced by ears.

-If you’re not a big fan of shoving plugs in your ears, semi-insert earplugs might be preferred.
-Instead of rolling and compressing these to fit inside of ears, they use rigid headbands with rubber or foam plugs on the end.
+Those who don’t like pushing plugs into the ear canals may prefer semi-insert earplugs, or canal caps.
+Instead of rolling and compressing them to fit inside of ears, canal caps use rigid headbands with rubber or foam plugs on the end.
 The headband creates just enough pressure to clamp the plugs in place over the ears, significantly reducing the exposure to loud noises without inserting a plug deep inside the ear canal.

-The plugs are generally cone-shaped or rounded, providing a proper seal around the entrance of the ear.
-They can be reused time and time again.
-They’re great for a home workshop, as it’s easy to take them out of your ears and wear them around the neck while performing quieter tasks and quickly throw them on when firing up a power tool.
+Canal-cap plugs are generally cone shaped or rounded, providing a proper seal around the entrance of the ear.
+They can be reused over and over again.
+They’re great for a home workshop, as it’s easy to take them out of the ears and wear them around the neck while performing quieter tasks and then quickly put them on when firing up a power tool.

-Over-the-ear hearing protection protects hearing without putting anything inside the ears.
+Over-the-ear hearing protection works without putting anything inside the ears.
 Muff-style hearing protection uses rigid headbands to hold hard shells with soft foam pads over ears.
 They keep abrasive noises from entering by creating a seal around the entire ear.

-These muffs do an excellent job of protecting hearing, but the foam can also trap heat, and the shells can be a bit heavy.
+These muffs do an excellent job of protecting hearing, but the foam can trap heat and the shells can be a bit heavy.
 They’re indefinitely reusable unless the padding rips or deteriorates.
 They work well in a shop, but because they can be a little cumbersome, they are less likely to be kept around the neck when not in use.
-This means having to find them when it’s time to make noise, which isn’t always convenient.
+This means locating and putting them on when it’s time to make noise, which isn’t always convenient.

 What to Consider When Buying Hearing Protection

 If hearing protection isn’t comfortable, it’s less likely to be worn.
-It’s essential to choose plugs or muffs that are comfortable in your ears and, if applicable, around your neck.
+It’s essential to choose plugs or muffs that are comfortable in the ears and, if applicable, around the neck.

-If placing plugs in ear canals feels fine, earplugs can be the most comfortable ear protection.
-They’re light, soft, and some come with a thin strap so they can be worn around the neck when not in use.
+Plenty of people find earplugs to be the most comfortable ear protection.
+They’re light, soft, and often well suited to wear in warm conditions.
+Some come with a thin strap so they can be conveniently hung around the neck when not in use.

-Semi-insert earplugs are an ideal option for comfort if a foam earplug-type isn’t preferred.
+Canal-cap earplugs are also a comfortable option.
 The headbands only provide enough pressure to keep the plugs in the ears without creating discomfort.
-They’re light and easy to wear around the neck when they’re not in the ears.
+They’re light and easy to wear around the neck when not in the ears.

-Over-the-ear-style hearing protection can be a bit clumsy, but for those with particularly sensitive ears, they may be the only style that feels comfortable.
-It’s critical to find a pair that fits well but doesn’t create discomfort or overheat when worn around the neck.
+Over-the-ear-style hearing protection can be a bit clumsy, particularly when worn in combination with safety glasses, but for those with particularly sensitive ears, they may be the only style that feels comfortable.
+It’s critical to find a pair that fits well but doesn’t create discomfort or cause the wearer to overheat when worn around the neck.

 A Noise Reduction Rating (NRR) describes how many decibels a particular product lowers noise.
-For instance, a product with a 30 NRR will reduce a 100-dB noise level to 70 dB.
+For instance, a product with a 30 NRR will reduce a 100-decibel (dB) noise level to 70 dB.

 Earplugs tend to have the best NRR.
 Some offer reductions as much as 33 dB.
 The most that can be achieved from a set of over-the-ear earmuffs is 31 dB.
 If both of these styles are combined, an NRR of 36 dB can be created.

-To figure out what level of NRR is needed, it depends on the work that’s being done.
+Figuring out what level of NRR is needed depends on the work that’s being done.
 Circular saws run somewhere in the range of 90 dB.
 To lower this to the accepted safe level of 70 dB and below, hearing protection with a 20 NRR or more will be needed.
-Here are some popular tools and the typical decibels they create:
+Here are some popular shop tools and lawn equipment with the typical decibels they create: